Click on a class below to read descriptions:

 The short answer: Call me, let's talk.
 (423) 782-6479

 The long answer: I definitely try my best to work with people who have injuries, medical conditions, or disabilities.
-I'm not a doctor, so if you ask me whether it's safe for you to take your class, the answer is, I'm not qualified to answer that question.
+I'm not a doctor, so if you ask me whether it's safe for you to take our class, the answer is usually: I'm not qualified to answer that question.
 You should ask your doctor.
 But, pending their approval, come try it out!
 Definitely talk to me about your injuries first though.
 In some cases, if you call me, I'll set up a time when we can meet privately at the studio, and I'll give you a little 10 minute "free preview" of some of the stuff we do in class, which can really help with evaluating whether the class is for you.

 How long does it take to get "really good"?

 I get this question a lot.
 It's really difficult to answer, mainly because everyone is different.
 Also, everyone's definition of "really good" is different.
-There are two main factors that tend to largely determine how quickly a student will progress.
+There are two main factors that tend to largely determine how quickly a student will progress in aerial arts.
 The first factor is how frequently they take my class.
 I typically recommend students start out with once a week in the beginning, and progress to twice a week fairly quickly once they start to get comfortable with things.
 If you come to my class once a month, you're very likely to find progress extremely slow.
 You'll find yourself having to re-learn a lot of basic moves each time you come in.
 On the other hand, if you come in twice a week, you will progress much faster.
 The second major factor in how quickly a student progresses is whether they condition and exercise outside of my class.
-Things like yoga, pilates, CrossFit, weight lifting, rock climbing, and martial arts are excellent ways to build strength, flexibility and endurance - but not the only way!
+Things like yoga, pilates, CrossFit, weight lifting, rock climbing, gymnastics, dance, and martial arts are excellent ways to build strength, flexibility and endurance - but not the only way!
 I'll show you some exercises in class that you can do at home without any equipment, and if you can even dedicate 15 minutes a day to doing these exercises at home, that will make a huge difference!
 My conditioning class is also a great way to build strength, and will help you progress much faster.